shamsuzzamansadi/libraryBird/Readme.txt

 ===========

 It's an open source(GPL licensed) Portable (cross-platform) Library system which is written by C++ and for UI(UserInterface) we use QT.
+Still now its ustable and may have some errors.
+We are tring to fix it.

 Developer:
 ==========